josevictorferreira/store_api/README.md

 ### To Do

-  - [ ] Aprimorar a funcionalidade de adicionar e remove itens do estoque, cenário de concorrência.
+  - [ ] Aprimorar a funcionalidade de adicionar e remover itens do estoque, cenário de concorrência.
   - [ ] Melhorar a descrição dos métodos no swagger.